linc680/BSE_Template_Portfolio/index.md

 -->
 <iframe width="560" height="315" src="https://www.youtube.com/embed/voiXY7UIDs4?si=4QDkKcrVznKKJuAn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## Summary
+For my final milstone, I incorporated three ultrasonic sensors to the front of my robot.
+This provides the robot with information about how far it is from bjects around the room.
+Using this data, I programmed the robot to stop when it gets too close to the ball and stop if it gets too close to obstacles in the way.
+I also had to reroute my existing wires to make room for the new wires from the ultrasonic sensors.

+## Challenges
+I found that it was fairly simple to implement the middle ultrasonic sensor.
+I programmed the robot to stop when the ultrasonic sensor value got less than 10 cm.
+However, when I tried to add the left and right ultrasonic sensors, I wanted them to assist with the ball tracking, by providing information on exactly where the ball was.
+This proved to be very challenging, so I decided to use them solely for obstacle avoidance.
+While writing the program, I couldn't figure out how to get the robot to differentiate between the ball and an obstacle.
+This meant that trying to avoid anything that came too close to the sensors broke the ball tracking functionality.
+I ended up just having the robot stop whenever an object got too close to any of the sensors.
+Even with this simpler code, I found that the program would still run very inconsistently and freeze often.

+## Biggest Takeaways
+Ultimately, I would consider my project to be a success.
+Despite facing many difficulties, some of which are still unresolved, I was able to create a robot that succesfully tracks a ball, which was the main goal of the project.
+Going into the project, I had minimal programming knowledge.
+This project taught me a lot about the basics of programming, as well as just how much more I have to learn.
+Throughout the construction of this project, I learned many other valuable skills.
+Some of these skills were tangible and immediately applicable, such as soldering and using CAD to design custom parts.
+However, perhaps more importantly, I learned independence.
+I learned how to find useful and relevant online resources to solve issues I was facing.

+## What's Next?
+To keep improving my project, I would like to enhance the obstacle detection and avoidance of my robot.
+In order to do this, I would need have the robot approach the problem in a different way, as well as optimize the code to ensure the program runs smoothly and without errors.
+Additionally, another goal of mine would be to be able to track different types of objects, not just a red ball.

 # Second Milestone